Lithuania wants Walmart to remove Soviet-themed shirts

-VILNIUS, Lithuania (AP) — Lithuania has lashed out at retailing giant Walmart for using the letters USSR as well as Soviet Union emblems on T-shirts and other products for sale in the country, and is demanding that the products be removed.
+VILNIUS, Lithuania (AP) — Lithuania has lashed out at retailing giant Walmart for using the letters USSR and Soviet Union emblems on T-shirts and other products for sale online, and is demanding that the goods be removed.

-The ambassador to the United States of the former Soviet republic, where such symbols are likened to Nazi ones and are banned, says “horrific crimes were done under the Soviet symbols of a sickle and hammer.”
+The Baltic country was occupied by the Soviet Union from 1940 to 1941 and again from 1944 to 1990, and Soviet symbols are banned, like Nazi ones in many other countries.

-Rolandas Krisciunas wrote Wednesday to Walmart that “the promotion of such symbols resonates with a big pain for many centuries.”
+“Horrific crimes were done under the Soviet symbols of a sickle and hammer,” the Lithuanian ambassador to the United States, Rolandas Krisciunas, wrote Wednesday to Walmart.
+“The promotion of such symbols resonates with a big pain for many centuries.”

-The Baltic country welcomed in May a decision by German sports gear maker Adidas to remove a red tank top with the letters USSR and emblems of the Soviet Union from its online store.
+“When the Soviet Union occupied Lithuania, hundreds of thousands of our citizens were killed, exiled, tortured, raped, separated from their families.
+Similar fate stroke dozens of millions of other innocent people, including children, across Europe and across the globe,” the ambassador wrote.

 Most Read Business Stories